PNardman/laravel-issue-6796/README.md

 3. Log out.
 4. Log in with your credentials.
 5. You should see a blank screen with a message indicating that the customized pipeline is used.
-   This is expected behavior and works correctly when the request is served normally.
+   *This is expected behavior and works correctly when the request is served normally.*
+---

+### ⚡ Setup the App with Octane (Using Laravel Sail)

+1. Make sure Artisan is not running and you disabled `npm run dev` as well and you have docker running.
+2. Run `./vendor/bin/sail build --no-cache` and wait for the images to build.
+3. Run `./vendor/bin/sail up -d`.
+4. Run `npm run dev` again

 ---